 What is SugarCRM?

 Sugar Customer Relationship Management (CRM) software provides users with a centralized, flexible system for tracking sales leads, managing customer accounts, and handling customer support.
-It also supports project and campaign management.

-Customer Relationship Management
+What is Customer Relationship Management?

-From developing leads to marketing campaigns to providing support for well-established customers you can't afford to lose, the relationships you develop with your customers are a critical component of building a successful company.
+From developing leads to creating marketing campaigns to providing support for well-established customers you can't afford to lose, the relationships you develop with your customers are a critical component of building a successful company.

 SugarCRM is a popular CRM because it's provided on many hosting packages for free.
-It's also very easy to set up; many web hosts offer it as a 1-Click installer.
-Even if you have a small budget for hosting, you should have no problem finding a shared package that provides it.
+It's also very easy to set up; many web hosts offer it as a one-click installer.

 There's also a free Community Edition, and that's the software you'll see offered with web hosting accounts.